The New York Times called ‘Anonymous’ op-ed author Miles Taylor a Trump ‘senior official.’ Was that accurate?

 “We take seriously our obligations to protect sources,” Times spokeswoman Danielle Rhoades Ha said.
 “Many important stories in sensitive areas like politics, national security and business could never be reported if our journalists violated that trust.”
 In this case, she said Taylor had waived his right to confidentiality; she confirmed that Taylor was the author, but had no further comment.

-James Bennet, the Times editorial page editor who oversaw the “Anonymous” column, resigned from the newspaper over the summer amid a separate tempest, the publication of a column by Sen. Tom Cotton (R-Ark.) that urged military intervention to quell civic protests following the death of George Floyd.
+James Bennet, the Times editorial page editor who oversaw the “Anonymous” column, resigned from the newspaper over the summer amid a separate tempest, the publication of a column by Sen. Tom Cotton (R-Ark.) that urged military intervention to quell civic protests following the police killing of George Floyd.
 He could not be reached for comment.

-Twelve Books also confirmed Taylor’s authorship.
-“Miles Taylor has been a great publishing partner and we support Miles and the true act of political courage it took to tell his story,” said publisher Sean Desmond in a statement.

-Taylor himself defended his use of anonymity in a Medium post on Tuesday that disclosed his authorship of the anti-Trump writings.
+Taylor himself defended his use of anonymity in a Medium post on Tuesday.

 “Issuing my critiques without attribution forced the President to answer them directly on their merits or not at all, rather than creating distractions through petty insults and name-calling,” he wrote.
 “I wanted the attention to be on the arguments themselves.
 At the time I asked, “What will he do when there is no person to attack, only an idea?”
 We got the answer.
 He became unhinged.
 And the ideas stood on their own two feet.”